You are invited to join us for a day full of machine learning.

 Paper reading group

 dida has a weekly internal reading group where our ML scientists discuss recent papers and how they can help with our projects.
-In this session we'll hold a live reading group meeting, paper to be announced closer to the time.
+In this session we'll hold a live reading group meeting.
+We will discuss the papers LLaVA-UHD: an LMM Perceiving Any Aspect Ratio and High-Resolution Images and KAN: Kolmogorov–Arnold Networks.

-Ideation Workshop to leverage NLP potential in the Public Sector
+Ideation Workshop to explore potentials of computer vision and NLP in the public sector

 Fabian Dechent